darold/external_file/README.md

 	INSERT INTO directories(directory_name,directory_path) VALUES ('temporary','/tmp/');

 ATTENTION:
- * the path must use the terminal separator!
+ * the directory path must use the terminal file system separator!
- * the system user running PostgreSQL server (generally postgres) must have the system rights to read and/or write files
+ * the system user running PostgreSQL server (generally postgres) must have the system rights to read and/or write files.
+See `pg_read_server_files` and `pg_write_server_files` privileges introduced in PostgreSQL 11.
  * the filename don't include any / or \ character for security reason

 Second, rights for user and/or role are defined using the "directory_access"